localrivet/magento2go/README.md

 # Magento2Go

-Connects go to a Magento Community REST API using swagger to generate the the go client and structs.
+Connects go to a Magento Community REST Api using swagger to generate the the go client and structs.

-## Issue With Magento's API
+## Issue With Magento's Api

-Magento's REST API has on major issue:
+Magento's REST Api has on major issue:

 *It doesn't actually follow it's own swagger documentation and requires `fixing` the raw json response string before marshalling it into a corresponding struct.*